Voli (rapper)

 Jani Tuohimaa, professionally known as Voli, is a Finnish rapper.
 His first release was a 2004 album Hoodipihvii with a fellow rapper Heikki Kuula.
 In 2006 they teamed up again for an album Wordcup.
 Voli is also a member of the hip hop and rap group Teflon Brothers, along with Heikki Kuula and Pyhimys.
-The band has released three albums so far; T (2009), © (2010) and Valkoisten dyynien ratsastajat (2013).
+The band has released four albums.